writecleancode/where2eat/README.md

 The application was written mainly to consolidate React, unit tests, Storybook and Typescript, and to practice data retrieval with the Rest API architecture using Axios.

-The app was written based on a mobile-first approach and it's fully responsive. 📱💻🖥
+The app was written based on a mobile-first approach and it's fully responsive 📱💻🖥

-Accessibility is at a high level. ♿
+Accessibility is at a high level ♿

-The app has it's own favicon. ⚡
+The app has it's own favicon ⚡

 Lines of code rewritten from tutorials: 0 ✔

-The layout was designed by me in Figma. 🖍
+The layout was designed by me in Figma 🖍

-All photos have been cropped and their size has been reduced accordingly (to minimize file size). ✂📐
+All photos have been cropped and their size has been reduced accordingly (to minimize file size) ✂📐

 Framework:
 - **React**